verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Missed a thing in the way a smoker misses cigarettes
 - [ ] The best thing about being 21 is that you don't have to be 21 for more than a year.
 - [ ] A man who had suffered and could still crack jokes.
+- [ ] There's a violent curse against each and every one who has done me wrong